gilbens-starkware/catering-app/README.md

-# Welcome to the StarKitchen app monorepo
+# Welcome to the nftabu app monorepo

 This repo contains an example of an app built on top of Starknet using React and Cairo.
 The main goal of this repo is to be used as a template for your Starknet app.